Rangan2005/Rangan2005/ReadMe.md

 # 💫 About Me:
 I am Subhrajyoti, a Machine Learning and Mathematics enthusiast.
 Like to deep dive into the underlying <br>concepts and maths behind AIML algorithms.
-Currently strengthening <br>my ML and DL fundamentals.
+Currently strengthening my ML and DL fundamentals.

 ## 🌐 Socials: